zammad30/zammad/README.md

-- 👋 Hi, I’m @beginner3094
+- 👋 Hi, I’m @zammad
-- 👀 I’m interested in ...cyber security and python
+- 👀 I’m interested in ...Data Science & Digital Marketing
-- 🌱 I’m currently learning ...python and Linux
+- 🌱 I’m currently learning ...Linux and Data analyisis
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...